eaglesky/CodingPractices/AlgorithmsReview.md

           print(prev) // Print out the shortest path recursively, optional done;
       ```
     * Algorithm of level BFS(node), which can give the distance from the node being traversed to the source node.
+Besides this way, we can also keep using the previous implementation but change the visited set to a map of visited/in-queue node to its shortest distance from the beginning node.
+This is useful when we want to output all shortest paths between to nodes, which requires storing the mapping of each node of dis i to all its predecessors with dis (i - 1).
+E.g.[Leetcode]Word Ladder II.
       ```
         BFS(node):
           If node is null, return; //queue usually doesn't allow null value